Since you know that you will receive an inheritance from the Lord as a reward. It is the Lord Christ you are serving.

 Giving at North Coast Church

-There are two main ways you can give financially to the work of Jesus through North Coast Church and North Coast Unichurch.
+There are three main ways to give financially to the work of Jesus through North Coast Church.
 Our preferred method is via online bank deposit.

 1. Bank deposit